lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

     echo "*** Tap on File Manager icon on PinePhone"
     ```

-1. As our `lvgl` app runs, it logs debugging messages to Standard Output and Standard Error.
+1. Ubuntu Touch launches our `lvgl` app.
+As our app runs, it logs debugging messages to Standard Output and Standard Error.

     The messages are captured in this log file...